insteps/nbreader/README.md

 3. Search on active rss items.
 4. Responsive layout that adapts on mobile/desktop devices.
 5. Mark article as read (manual).
+6. Support for multiple databases (top category node).
+7. Search multiple databases (cli only for now).

 ## Features (TODO)